h8d13/Vase/README.md

 > At our compute cost of having to do more frequent builds whenever something is borken.
 > Or at major releases of upstream sources which we have to track closely.

+## Prep

+You can use [rufus](https://rufus.ie/) for Winslows or [KDEImageWriter](https://apps.kde.org/isoimagewriter/) from Linux (or dd)
+> Select mbr/gpt according to your hardware (ususally gpt) And then when pressing "start" use dd mode for full copy.

 ---

 ## Installation/Usage